 Money market funds invest in highly liquid, short-term securities, such as Treasury bills and certificates of deposit.
 These are considered to be some of the lowest-risk funds available.

 Bond funds are professionally managed portfolios that invest in numerous individual bonds.
 Each fund has a stated objective, generally focusing on a particular sector, such as corporate or Treasury bonds, or broad category, such as investment grade or high yield.
-Funds can also be managed to a specific time horizon, investing only in short, intermediate, or long-term bonds.
+Funds can also have different levels of interest rate sensitivity depending on whether they focus their investments on short, intermediate, or long-term bonds.

 Asset allocation funds invest in different mixes of securities, which vary depending on the funds’ goal.
 Funds such as target date funds, adjust their asset allocation over time while others, like target allocation funds, maintain a fixed asset allocation.
 Many investors use income replacement funds to help create an income stream in retirement.
 There are also income and real return strategies which are managed to help take advantage of certain outcomes, and world allocation funds which give fund managers the flexibility to seek opportunities anywhere in the world.

 Domestic stock funds invest in stocks issued by U.S. companies.
 Many of these funds specialize in companies of various sizes, while others focus on either growth stocks or value stocks.